box/box-python-sdk/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Versions
-We use a modified version of [Semantic Versioning](https://semver.org/) for all changes.See [version strategy](VERSIONS.md) for details which is effective from 30 July 2022.
+We use a modified version of [Semantic Versioning](https://semver.org/) for all changes.
+See [version strategy](VERSIONS.md) for details which is effective from 30 July 2022.

 ## Supported Version